 A Step-By-Step Guide to Prioritizing Your Time

-Before we get started, be forewarned, it would be easy to get stuck in the beginning steps.
+Before we get started, be forewarned that it would be easy to get stuck in the beginning steps.

 Here’s a suggestion: write down what comes to mind quickly.
 Don’t get bogged down with details.

-When you go through the exercise that we teach each week, you’ll have the opportunity to reflect, redirect, and refocus weekly.
+When you go through this exercise weekly, you’ll have regular opportunities to reflect, redirect, and refocus.

 This is a cyclical process, one that you will repeat over and over again.